Martinez Familia Sangeros: Organization

 The Family became very organized, establishing different ranks within the Family.
 These ranks determined how much money a member was earning and what was expected out of them.
 The ranks consisted of 6 parts:

-El Gran: Quitoni held this rank as the Don of the mafia.
+El Gran: Pablo Estrella Quito held this rank as the Don of the mafia.
 He resolved all issues between capos and castas within the family, and he ultimately developed and approved large business deals.
 In some cases, he decided whether someone was to be killed or not.
 The El Gran received a cut of every operation taken on by each member of his family.
 Quitoni was the mafia's most prized possession and his safety was always a priority.
 The only people that could meet with him were El Copas or El Castas as well as the Contador.
 Quitoni controlled the whole Family and anything he ordered said was to be carried out or the dissenter was killed.
 Typically, the El Gran put layers of insulation between himself and any acts.
-Whenever he gave orders, he gave them in private to one of his Copas who would in turn pass them down the line.
+Whenever he gave orders, he gave them in private they never spoke overy the phone they send messages to Copas who would in turn pass them down the line.